 Weight for the new model is down to a claimed 1100 grams for the frame, whilst an all-new internally routed cable design is said to provide more than just a sleek new front-end aesthetic.

 7. Aero Gains Throughout The Range

-Seemingly the case with every new aero bike to hit the market in 2018, Cervelo claims the all-new S5 is the most aerodynamic race bike on the market.
+Seemingly the case with every new aero bike to hit the market, Cervelo claims the all-new S5 is the most aerodynamic race bike on the market.
 They’ve put their money where their mouth is too, releasing a 30-page white paper quantifying the aero gains made.